microbit-foundation/spec-i2c-protocol/spec/index.md

 | Storage       | Flash available in the KL27 for micro:bit data and config storage |
 | SWD           | [Serial Wire Debug](https://developer.arm.com/architectures/cpu-architecture/debug-visibility-and-trace/coresight-architecture/serial-wire-debug) |
 | UART          | [Universal asynchronous receiver-transmitter](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) |

+## Versioning

+The version follows a `major.minor` configuration.

+- `major`: Indicates a change or addition to the procotol, this is usually accompanied by a new DAPLink release.
+- `minor`: Indicates an update, fix, or clarification to the documentation **only**.
+No changes required to the protocol implementations.

+The `I2C protocol version` property returns only the major version.

 ## Introduction